AshnahKhalidKhan/google-xyz/README.md

 #### Other random thoughts I get while working on this:
 - I have realized when I first learn things, I need to watch the same videos multiple times sometimes before I understand them.
 What a roadblocker for progress, isn't it?
 - I just got an email from HR...
 I need to commit this and take a moment to reflect on everything.
 This is huge.
+- So, I am back.
+Need to fix this git not committing issue.
+Let's see what I can do.